 The Central Congregational Church merged with the Winter Street Church in 1965 to consolidate the expenses of maintaining two large facilities.
 After the church was sold and everyone became members of the Winter Street Church, the Congregational Church took on a new purpose.
 The fate of the Central Church was uncertain and in jeopardy of being destroyed.
 Recognizing its architectural significance and in the spirit of supporting the cultural arts, citizens came together to create The Chocolate Church Arts Center.
 It received this name because of its unique chocolate brown color that covers the original caramel color it was before it had been painted white.

-Art transcends the box it is placed in
+Art transcends the box it is placed in.

-The Main Stage.
 The Church stage is 36 feet wide and 18 feet deep and is spring loaded, making it especially applicable for dance productions.
 There are 277 fixed seats within a tiered, continental seating design.
 Additional seating can be added along the side balconies.
 The sound and light boards are located in an easily accessible cubicle.
 Both systems have been recently updated with audio-visual capability.
 Guests enter through the 170 year old double wooden doors to be greeted by the box office.
 The front lobby has space for concessions, merchandise and marketing displays.
 The facility is handicapped accessible through ramps to the side door, south of the main entrance.

-The Annex.
 This building was added in 1853.
 South of the main stage, the art gallery, blackbox theatre and administrative offices are located in the Annex.
 Among performing arts centers that operate year round, the Chocolate Church is unique in having a visual arts component.
 The blackbox theatre, with its own street-level entrance, is an ideal venue for smaller dance performances, theatre productions, musical shows or catered events.
 Seating varies depending on production and format.
 A basic kitchen, comfortable dressing rooms and bathroom facilities are also in this building.